Russian interregnum of 1825: Conspiracy

 After the end of the Napoleonic Wars the Russian economy, ravaged by the Continental System and Napoleon's invasion, slid into a continuous economic crisis.
 Grain exports were high in 1816–1817, but in 1818–1819 Western European crops recovered and Russian exports plummeted.
 Landed gentry tried to restore lost income through enclosures and driving away redundant serf peasants, but Alexander outlawed the "emancipation" of serfs without land.
-Economic downfall fuelled radical opposition inside Russian nobility: "it was Alexander's failures to live up to their hopes that led them to take on the task themselves".
+Economic downfall fuelled radical opposition inside the Russian nobility: "it was Alexander's failures to live up to their hopes that led them to take on the task themselves".

 The imperial treasury was bankrupted by rising state debt and falling revenues.
 Alexander was aware of the crisis but never tackled its root cause, the oversized peacetime army of 800,000 men.
 Alexander expected future wars in Southern Europe and the Middle East, and feared that mass dismissal of veteran soldiers would cause insurrection.
 He could not let them go: they were not needed in their native villages, and there were no jobs in the cities.
 Instead of reducing the army to an affordable peacetime size, Alexander tried to cut spending through the establishment of self-sustaining military settlements, which failed "from start to finish".
 He replaced expensive field maneuvers with drill exercise and parades, alienating experienced commanders and contributing to dissatisfaction of the nobility.

 The first secret organization aspiring to change the system was formed by the veterans of Napoleonic Wars in February 1816.
 Their aims varied from establishing a constitutional monarchy to "getting rid of foreigners and alien influence".
 Some even considered murdering Alexander I after Sergey Trubetskoy reported a rumour that Alexander was planning to incorporate western provinces into Congress Poland.
 In 1818 the organization was reformed into the Union of Prosperity.
 In the same year Pavel Pestel, the most radical conspirator, relocated to Ukraine and began actively recruiting Army officers, the core of the future Southern Society.